i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 # Conflict Resolver Service

-The Conflict-Resolver Service (CSR) can be queried to provide a signed resolution about the non-repudiation protocol associated to an invoice being valid or invalid.
+The Conflict-Resolver Service (CRS) can be queried to provide a signed resolution about the non-repudiation protocol associated to an invoice being valid or invalid.
 It could be invoked by either the consumer or the provider.

 Check the OAS specification at [CRS OAS](https://github.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/blob/public/spec/openapi.yaml).